lou1sa3/pawsuit/README.md

-# Pawsuit
+# ♡ Pawsuit ♡

-A 2D stealth game where a clever mouse must avoid a prowling cat to collect cheese and reach safety.
+A cute 2D stealth game where a clever mouse must avoid a cat to collect cheese and reach safety.

 ## Game Description

-In Pawsuit, you control a mouse navigating through a kitchen filled with dangers.
-Your objective is to collect all the cheese pieces while avoiding the patrolling cat and rolling tomato obstacles, then reach the mouse hole to win.
+In Pawsuit, you control a mouse navigating through a kitchen filled with dangers!
+Your objective is to collect all the cheese pieces while avoiding the chasing cat and rolling obstacles, then reach the mouse hole to win.
+Everything is designed with a soft, cute aesthetic featuring pastel colors and heart particle effects.

-## Features
+## ✨ Features ✨

 - **Grid-based movement**: Navigate using WASD keys or arrow keys
 - **Intelligent AI**: Cat patrols the kitchen and chases the mouse when spotted
-- **Dynamic obstacles**: Rolling tomatoes that bounce around the level
+- **Dynamic obstacles**: Rolling obstacles that bounce around the level
 - **Progressive difficulty**: Levels get more challenging with more obstacles and cheese
 - **Score system**: Earn points by collecting cheese
 - **Multiple game states**: Title screen, gameplay, game over, and victory screens